kronos164/programming-and-scripting/pands-project/README.md

 ## About This Project

-The Iris dataset is a well-known dataset in the field of machine learning and statistics.
+The Iris dataset is a well known dataset in the field data science and machine learning.
 It was introduced by the British statistician and biologist Ronald A. Fisher in 1936 as part of his work on linear discriminant analysis.
 The dataset contains 150 entries of iris flowers, divided into three species: Iris-setosa, Iris-versicolor, and Iris-virginica.
 Each species has 50 entries.

 The dataset includes four features for each entry:
 - Sepal length (in cm)